Video and 16mm film transferred to video. Colour and B/W, sound, 18 min. © Bouchra Khalili. Courtesy the artist and mor charpentier, Paris

 How to Call a Ghost / 6.6–13.9 2026

-Khalili’s work invites us to reflect on how our society functions and how the right to belong to our shared society is defined.
-Her work in many ways reflects the current situation in the EU (socially, politically, and historically), where the right to belong has been based on exclusion.
-Malmö Konsthall wishes to highlight the relevance of these issues for the region and for the City of Malmö, home to more than 180 different nationalities.
+Bouchra Khalili invites us to reflect on how our society functions, and how the right to belong in our shared society is defined.
+In many ways, her work reflects the wider current situation in Europe (socially, politically and historically), where the right to belong has been based on exclusion.
+Malmö Konsthall wishes to highlight the relevance of these issues for the region and for the City of Malmö, which is home to more than 180 different nationalities.

-Based on how we move through the space, links, connections, and constellations between the works will crystallize.
+Following the movements of visitors moving freely through the space, links, connections and constellations between the works will crystallise.
 No single path is given, and all stories are equally important.
-Bouchra Khalili’s work allows us to envision a potential future in which the frameworks and hierarchies of the nation-state can be broken, and new, more equal conditions created.
+Bouchra Khalili’s work allows us to envision a potential future in which the frameworks and hierarchies of the nation-state can be broken, and new, more equal conditions can be created.

-The exhibition is supported by Phileas – The Austrian Office for Contemporary Art and the Institut français.
+The exhibition is supported by Phileas – The Austrian Office for Contemporary Art, Institut français and Austrian Federal Ministry of Housing, Arts, Culture, Media and Sport.

 Information